yegor256/blog/_drafts/_parse.md

 and [Cactoos]({% pst 2017/jun/2017-06-22-object-oriented-input-output-in-cactoos %})),
 which is accepting
 a POST [`multipart/form-data`](https://www.ietf.org/rfc/rfc2045.txt)
-request and registers the book in the library:
+request and registering the book in the library:

 {% highlight java %}
 public class TkUpload implements Take {